abw/badger-database-js/manual/database.md

 ### escape(name)

-Used to escape a name according to the
+Used to escape a name according to the conventions of the current database client.

 ### destroy()